berinja/inc-eval-revisions/README.md

 ## Evaluating other models
 The scripts in ```inceval``` implement all the metrics and characteristics described in the paper.
 Full documentation will be added.

+## Design decisions

+- the first write is counted as occurring in a correct (empty) prefix
+- the revision metrics are np.nan when no revision/addition occurred

+## TODOs

+- implement other metrics from Baumann: delay etc